 Success Mentors Coordinator Training: Facilitator’s Guide

 Having a designated program coordinator for your Success Mentors program is a critical element to ensure your program’s success, effectiveness and safety.
-This Success Mentors Coordinator Training Facilitator Guide, created by Mentoring Partnership and Resource Center of Southeastern Pennsylvania, guides school personnel and other trainers through the delivery of a training for Success Mentor Program Coordinators.
+This Success Mentors Coordinator Training Facilitator Guide, created by Mentoring Partnership and Resource Center, guides school personnel and other trainers through the delivery of a training for Success Mentor Program Coordinators.
 Program Coordinators implement, oversee and manage the Success Mentors program, from the recruitment, screening, and training of mentors, to communication with students and families, to matching students with mentors, to monitoring and supporting these matches and ultimately supporting the healthy closure of the mentoring relationship.
 Program coordinators may be school guidance counselors, school social workers, school administrators, or other designated school or community-based personnel whose responsibility it is to oversee a school or district’s Success Mentors programming.

 This training was created for use by MBK Success Mentors districts who were a part of the 2016 MBK National Success Mentors Initiative launched by the U.S. Department of Education and the White House My Brother’s Keeper Initiative.
 However, it can be adapted to suit other schools and districts who are implementing this model, if the components of the training relative to the formal MBK Initiative are removed.